Implementing a Dynamic Vector (Array) in C

 The Make File

-‘Make’ is a popular utility used throughout software development to build executable artifacts (programs and libraries) from described source code.
-Through a simple DSL, associations from descriptive short-names (targets) and a series of related commands to execute are made.
-Running the ‘make’ command executes the first present target, and this must be considered in the design of the file.
+‘Make’ is a popular utility used throughout software development to build executable artefacts (programmes and libraries) from provided source code.
+Through a simple DSL, associations from descriptive short names (targets) and a series of related commands to execute are made.
+Running the ‘make’ command executes the first target found, so this must be carefully considered when designing the file.
 Below is a sample Makefile which provides the vector project with simple build, debug and clean targets.

 CC=gcc